Download the Code of Federal Regulations in XML.

 (C) Federal credit unions may continue to charge rates exceeding the established maximum rate only on existing loans or lines of credit made before the effective date of any lowering of the maximum rate.

-(iii) Short-term, small amount Loans (STS loans).
+(iii) Payday alternative Loans (PAL loans).
 (A) Notwithstanding the provisions in §701.21(c)(7)(ii), a Federal credit union may charge an interest rate of 1000 basis points above the maximum interest rate as established by the Board, provided the Federal credit union is making a closed-end loan in accordance with the following conditions:

 (1) The principal of the loan is not less than $200 or more than $1000;